Chicken tax: Background

 Senator J. William Fulbright, chairman of the Senate Foreign Relations Committee and Democratic Senator from Arkansas, a chief U.S. poultry-producing state, interrupted a NATO debate on nuclear armament to protest trade sanctions on U.S. chicken, going so far as to threaten cutting U.S. troops in NATO.
-Konrad Adenauer, then Chancellor of Germany, later reported that President John F. Kennedy and he had a great deal of correspondence over a period of two years, about Berlin, Laos, the Bay of Pigs Invasion, "and I guess that about half of it has been about chickens."
+Konrad Adenauer, then Chancellor of West Germany, later reported that President John F. Kennedy and he had a great deal of correspondence over a period of two years, about Berlin, Laos, the Bay of Pigs Invasion, "and I guess that about half of it has been about chickens."

 Diplomacy failure and the UAW

 Diplomacy failed after 18 months, and on December 4, 1963, President Johnson imposed a 25% tax (almost 10 times the average U.S. tariff) by executive order (Proclamation 3564) on potato starch, dextrin, brandy, and light trucks, effective from 7 January 1964.

-With Johnson's proclamation, the U.S. had invoked its right under the General Agreement on Tariffs and Trade (GATT), whereby an offended nation may increase tariffs by an equal amount to losses from discriminating tariffs.
+With Johnson's proclamation, the U.S. had invoked its right under the General Agreement on Tariffs and Trade (GATT), whereby an offended nation may increase tariffs by an amount equal to losses from discriminating tariffs.
 Officially, the tax targeted items imported from Europe approximating the value of lost American chicken sales to Europe.

-In retrospect, audio tapes from the Johnson White House, revealed a quid pro quo unrelated to chicken.
+In retrospect, audio tapes from the Johnson White House revealed a quid pro quo unrelated to chicken.
 In January 1964, President Johnson attempted to convince United Auto Workers' president Walter Reuther not to initiate a strike just before the 1964 election and to support the president's civil-rights platform.
 Reuther, in turn, wanted Johnson to respond to Volkswagen's increased shipments to the United States.

-The Chicken Tax directly curtailed importation of German-built Volkswagen Type 2s in configurations that qualified them as light trucks, that is, commercial vans and pickups.
+The Chicken Tax directly curtailed importation of West German-built Volkswagen Type 2s in configurations that qualified them as light trucks, that is, commercial vans and pickups.